pyaf/tpobot/README.md

 * Use ngrok with `./ngrok http 8000`
 * Start redis-server with `redis-server`
 * Run Celery workers with `celery -A tpobot worker -l info`
-* Run Celery beat with `celery -A tpobot beatl info`
+* Run Celery beat with `celery -A tpobot beat -l info`

 ### Set environment variables